-This is the most common form of heating in the UK.
+Central heating is the most common form of heating in the UK.
 A single boiler heats up water that is pumped through pipes to radiators throughout the house as well as providing hot water to the kitchen and bathroom taps.

-Most boilers run on mains gas, but in areas where mains gas is not available, the boiler can run on oil, LPG (tank gas), coal or wood.
+Most boilers run on mains gas, but in areas where mains gas is not available, the boiler could run on oil, electricity, LPG (tank gas), coal or wood.
 Mains gas is usually the cheapest, and it has the lowest carbon dioxide emissions, apart from wood.
 Some boilers also have an electric immersion heater as a back-up.

 If you have a central heating system, you may consider these energy-saving improvements: